Geographical Peer Matching for P2P Energy Sharing: System Model

 \section{System Model}

-We define here the P2P energy sharing communities notion, its underlying assumptions and consequences.
+We define here the notion of P2P energy sharing communities, its underlying assumptions and consequences.
 We then define how to optimize peers cost in such a context and present how this translates into a matching problem when several communities are considered.